How to Start a YouTube Channel

 - Build a community

 Every subscriber is a potential customer.
 Interact with people in the comments, encourage them to participate in discussions and contests.
 You don’t have to reply to every single comment, but don’t leave complaints and questions unanswered.
 Being close to your audience creates a more positive reputation for you and your brand.
+You might initially have to buy Youtube views, comments, even subscribers to engage more audiences.

 - Promote your channel outside of YouTube